vjjan91/diurnal-Acoustics/README.md

 To cite this repository:

 Ramesh, Vijay and Sundar, Pavithra.
-(2023).
-Source code and supplementary material for <edit information here>(version xx).
-Zenodo. [doi to be added].
+(2025).
+Source code and supplementary material for "Why is the early bird early?
+An evaluation of hypotheses for avian dawn-biased vocal activity' (version 1.0).
+Zenodo. https://doi.org/10.5281/zenodo.14926096